gbowerman/JBOSS/README.md

 - Write the Azure Ping config file in the cloud-init script
 - Identify additional JBOSS/JGROUP configuration
 - Update Load Balancer rules for default JBOSS EAP ports
+- Switch VMs to use SSH key for auth
+- Update Readme with user guide and reference links